Home Europe Spain Caixa Galicia

 caixa-galicia-logo.gif

-Caixa Galicia (Caja de Ahorros de Galicia) was a Spanish savings bank and was the largest banking entity in the autonomous community of Galicia, with 25 per cent of the Galician market and a significant presence elsewhere in Spain and abroad.
-With more than 4,500 employees, it operated a network of more 800 local branches, 367 of which were located outside Galicia.
-The Bank also had branches and offices in Portugal, Switzerland, US and South America.
-As of 31 December 2009, Caixa Galicia had total assets of EUR 46.08 billion.
-In November 2010, following the financial crisis of 2008-2010, they signed a merger deal with Caixanova to create a new regional savings bank, Novacaixagalicia.
+Caixa Galicia (Caja de Ahorros de Galicia) was a Spanish savings bank established in 1978.
+It was the largest financial institution in the autonomous community of Galicia, with 25 per cent of the Galician market and a significant presence elsewhere in Spain and abroad.
+With over 4,500 employees, it operated a network of more than 800 local branches, 367 of which were located outside Galicia.
+The Bank also had branches and offices in Portugal, Switzerland, the United States and Latin America.
+As of December 31, 2009, it had total assets of EUR 46.08 billion.

 Head office address: